To help fend off

 More details about these top nutrients

-other mineral — making up about 2% of your total adult body weight.
-It’s stored
+than any other mineral — making up about 2% of your total adult body weight.
+It’s

-in your bones and teeth, and the skeleton itself is a reserve of calcium.
-If your
+stored in your bones and teeth, and the skeleton itself is a reserve of calcium.

-body doesn’t get the calcium it needs from food or supplementation, it takes it
+If your body doesn’t get the calcium it needs from food or supplementation, it takes

 Getting enough calcium isn’t as simple as adding more to your diet.
 Absorbability